deadratfink/jy-transform/README.md

 ### Examples

-Now we know which properties we can apply on CLI, so let's assume we have a YAML file located in _./foo.yaml_ holding this data:
+Now we know which properties we can apply on CLI, so let's assume we have a YAML file located in _foo.yaml_ holding this data:

 ```yaml
 foo: bar